Folk + Blues

 Fri.
 12th: Junior School Musical, and Cabaret at the Half Moon

 Sat.
-13th: Chamber Tots, Herne Hill Sings On, and Jazz
+13th: Chamber Tots, Herne Hill Sings On, and Sean O'Hagan in a new show

 Sun.
-14th: Junior Open Mic, Clarinet event, and Southwark Sinfonietta
+14th: Junior Open Mic, Clarinets in a Cave, and Southwark Sinfonietta